Le Circuit Continental

 - Lola T142 (Richard Negley): Richard Negley (San Antonio, TX) bought a Lola T142 for the 1969 US series, replacing the Lotus 41C he had raced in FB in 1968.
 Raced at Continental Divide 8 Jun 1969, Sears Point (DNS) 22 Jun 1969, Road America 20 July 1969, Mosport Park 23 Aug 1969 and Mont-Tremblant 7 September 1969.
 He raced as #74 early in the season but as #79 after Andrea de Adamich took over #74 for his Surtees TS5.
 Negley advertised the Lola in Competition Press & Autoweek in November 1969.
 Subsequent history unknown but this is a leading option for John Saucier's SL142/30 in 1970, Saucier's home in MidWest, OK, being a mere 500 miles from San Antonio, TX.

-- Brabham BT23B (John Cordts): Built in September 1967 and sold to George Pitt but only raced twice that season in libre before being advertised in December 1967.
+- Brabham BT23B (John Cordts): Built in September 1967 and sold to George Pitt, who fitted it with the 2.5-litre Climax engine from the ex-John Coundley Lotus 19.
+First raced in the Oulton Park Gold Cup in mid-September, but only raced once more that season in libre before being advertised in December 1967.
 Then to Racing Preparations for Tony Lanfranchi at the Race of Champions 1968 and also driven by JD Lewis later in the year.
-To Jack Smith for libre in 1969 but also driven by Roy Pike that August.
-Taken to Canada a few weeks later and used by John Cordts (Huntsville, Ontario) in Formula A and at the Canadian GP.
-Raced by Cordts again in early 1970 and later that year by Al Pease (Toronto, Ontario).
+To Jack Smith for libre in 1969 and driven by Roy Pike at the race of Champions meeting.
+After Smith's successful libre season, it was taken to Canada and used by John Cordts (Huntsville, Ontario) in Formula A and in the Canadian GP.
+Raced by Cordts again in Canadian Formula A in early 1970 and later that season by Al Pease (Toronto, Ontario).
 Eventually returned to Smith in England and resumed its libre career.
 This was the car Smith was driving when he crashed at Snetterton in July 1972 and was killed.
 The car is understood to have been scrapped.

 - Lola T142 (George Wintersteen): George Wintersteen (Villanova, PA) raced a white #12 Lola T142 through the 1969 US series.
 Entered by his own team, Wintersteen Racing Inc, Wintersteen was highly competitive, finishing second behind Sam Posey's Eagle at Laguna Seca in May, and second again behind Posey's McLaren M10A at Lime Rock in September.
 He also had two third place finishes, two fourths and a fifth.
 The car met its end at St Jovite in September when Wintersteen triggered a huge first-lap accident.
 Coming out of the second turn, a downhill right-hander, Wintersteen came off the track and hammered into the earth bank on the outside of the track, careered across the track, collecting two other cars on the way, and hit the opposite bank, the Lola bursting into flames.
 Wintersteen was able to get out of the car very quickly, and a marshall had the fire under control in less than 30 seconds, but it is highly unlikely that the car would have been repairable.